Note: Facility Access Is Limited during COVID-19 Restrictions

 Texas Health Mansfield is excited to announce that it is now open!
 Texas Health Mansfield is a four-story, nearly 200,000-square-foot hospital has an initial capacity of 95 beds.
 At a cost of $150 million, the campus also includes an 80,000-square-foot medical office building that will offer primary care and specialty practices.
 A variety of services are offered, including a 24/7 emergency room, general surgery, women’s services, orthopedics, interventional cardiology, gastroenterology, imaging, lab and pharmacy.

-In lieu of a community celebration, Texas Health Mansfield donated the money that would have been used for a grand opening event to four local nonprofits:
+In lieu of a community celebration, Texas Health Mansfield donated the money that would have been used for a grand opening event to the following organizations:

 - Mansfield Independent School District (MISD)